JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 #### Plugin Gradle Properties and Plugin Configuration File Elements
 The Gradle properties `rootProject.name` and `project.group` will not, in general, match the respective `plugin.xml` elements `<name>` and `<id>`.
 There is no IntelliJ Platform-related reason they should as they serve different functions.
-The `<name>` element can have nothing to do with the content root, and often is more explanatory than the `rootProject.name`.
+The `<name>` element is often similar to the content root, but is more explanatory than the `rootProject.name`.
 The `<id>` is a unique identifier over all plugins, typically a concatenation of the Maven `groupId` and `artifactId`; the default Gradle `project.group` property is only the `groupId`.